erquintana/ALU_Verification_with_UVM/README.md

 Contributions are welcome!
 Please follow these guidelines:
 - Explain how others can contribute to your project.
 - Provide information on the coding style, pull request process, etc.

+## Pending

+- List any upcoming features, tasks, or improvements that are planned for your project.
+- Include a brief description or explanation for each pending item.

 ## License